 McAdenville and Belmont

 Itinerary toppers: If the best things come in small packages, McAdenville makes a heck of a gift.
 With a population of less than 700, this town west of Charlotte wraps itself in lights to become Christmas Town USA, with virtually all of its 1.5 square miles glowing for thousands of visitors in a tradition that began in 1956.
 Eight miles away, Daniel Stowe Botanical Garden in Belmont reflects the season with a festive display of Christmas trees, including a 16-foot “tree” made with 300 live orchids, a garden specialty.
-Crafts, Santa visits and other activities comprise the 6-week Holidays at the Garden experience.
+Crafts, Santa visits and other activities comprise the five-week Holidays at the Garden experience.

 And more: The planetarium at the Schiele Museum of Natural History in Gastonia illuminates the Yule log, menorah, Christmas tree lights and other holiday customs in its “Season of Light” program.
 Horse-drawn carriage rides, music, stories and a live Nativity inspire a Christmas visit to the Billy Graham Library in Charlotte.

 Itinerary toppers: Speedway Christmas might be hard to resist if only for the chance to drive on Charlotte Motor Speedway’s ROVAL.
 The attraction features more than 3.5 million lights through a nearly 4-mile course, plus holiday movies screened on the giant Speedway TV.
 At the infield Christmas Village, visitors can take in the Bethlehem Village with live actors and animals, a petting zoo, games and activities in Santa’s Workshop.